Griswold named Police Administrator of the Year for 12th Judicial Circuit

-Jon Folmar, left, assistant district attorney for the 12th Judicial Circuit of Pike and Coffee counties, presents Capt.
+Jon Folmar, assistant district attorney for the 12th Judicial Circuit of Pike and Coffee counties, recently presented Capt.
 Darrell Griswold of the Enterprise Police Department with the Circuit’s Administrator of the Year Award.

 Folmar said Griswold has served with dedication in an outstanding manner previously as the supervisor of the Criminal Investigation Division and now as supervisor of the EPD’s Patrol Division.